behnazkhoshnood/good-cook-ms3/README.md

     - [Python Validator](http://pep8online.com/) - No issues
 ---
 ## **Testing**
+- **Supported browsers and screens**

+  - The Website was tested on Google Chrome, Microsoft Edge, and Firefox and Opera browser.

+  - The website was shown responsive on a variety of emulated devices such as iphone4, 5, SE, 6, 6 plus, 7, 7plus, 8, 8plus and X, Nokia Lumia 520 and N9, Moto G4, Galaxy S5, Blackberry Z30 and playbook, Galaxy note, Microsoft Lumia 950 and 550, LG Optimus L70, Nexus 4, 5, 6, 7 and 10, 6P, Pixel 2 and 2XL, iPad mini, iPad, Kindle Fire, iPad pro and laptop with MDPI, touch, and HiDPI.

+  - A large amount of testing was done to ensure that all pages were linking correctly.

+  - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 - **Register.html**
   - **Test 1 - Register - Test Passed ✓**

     - **Step 1** - Click the register button on the navbar for desktop view devices or side navbar for tablet or mobile view devices.
     - **Step 2** - Put in a first name(2 character minimum).

     - **Step 3** - Put in a last name (also 2 character minimum).
     - **Step 4** - Put in a username which is unique (5 character minimum).
     - **Step 5** - Put in a password (also 5 character minimum).